jianweili0/check_image_detection/README.md

-This a temp repository for model
+This a temp repository for check image detection